polysimtools/pysimm/Examples/10_mof_swelling/README.md

 ### Preparation of the MOF structure

 This section discusses the code from the *prepare_mof.py* file.

-Requirements: the script uses [pandas](https://pandas.pydata.org/) python package for data input/manipulation, if it is not installed, the script will not work.
+*Requirement*: the script uses [pandas](https://pandas.pydata.org/) python package for data input/manipulation, if it is not installed, the script will not work.

 The XYZ configuration of the IRMOF-14 unit cell is downloaded as a text stream from the [GitHub repository](https://github.com/WMD-group/BTW-FF/) of the BTW-FF project, and then reorginized to the pandas dataframe.